circleci/circleci-docs/jekyll/_cci2/deployment_integrations.md

 2. Add your AWS credentials to the **Project Settings > AWS Permissions** page in the CircleCI application.
 The **Access Key ID** and **Secret Access Key** that you entered are automatically available in your primary build container and exposed as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.

-3. Add a `deploy` job to your `config.yml` file that refers to the specific AWS service, for example S3 and add a workflow  that requires the `build` to succeed and a `filter` on the master branch.
+3. Add a job to your `config.yml` file that refers to the specific AWS service, for example S3 and add a workflow  that requires the `build-job` to succeed and a `filter` on the master branch.

 ```
   deploy: